paypeapp/integration/README.md

 Recommended to call via time-based job scheduling services such as CRON.

+Script has 3 parameters: verbose, sync and force.
+- Verbose will help you see scripts progress, helping you identify any possible problems.
+- Sync will overwrite configured synchronization methods to call only one method specified in sync.
-Script has 2 parameters, verbose and force.
-Verbose will help you see scripts progress, helping you identify any possible problems.
-Force will make the script synchronize all data and skip using the default sync flags kept in Paype systems.
+- Force will make the script synchronize all data and skip using the default sync flags kept in Paype systems.

 CLI example:
-> php index.php verbose=1 force=1
+> php index.php verbose=1 force=1 sync=customersPull

 Web example:
-> http://< YOUR LOCAL OR PUBLIC ADDRESS >/< SCRIPT LOCATION >/index.php?verbose=1&force=1
+> http://< YOUR LOCAL OR PUBLIC ADDRESS >/< SCRIPT LOCATION >/index.php?verbose=1&force=1&sync=customersPull

 Integration steps
 -----------------